The First Mrs. Fraser (play)

 The First Mrs. Fraser is a 1929 play by the Irish writer St. John Ervine.
 After his second wife leaves him for somebody else, a man returns to his true love - his first wife.
 The play has been revived a number of times and is one of Ervine's best-known works.

 Adaptations

 In 1932 the play was turned into a British film The First Mrs. Fraser directed by Sinclair Hill.
 It was followed by a 1950 television film and a 1955 German film which drew heavily on the plot.
+In 1967, the play was adapted for BBC radio by Cynthia Pughe.